folinimarc/os_gis_sandbox/README.md

 You only need the single file `docker-compose.yml` to run the sandbox.
 You can either clone the repository or [right-click this link and choose save-as](https://raw.githubusercontent.com/folinimarc/os_gis_sandbox/main/docker-compose.yml).
+Make sure that:
-Just make sure it is still called `docker-compose.yml` (with .yml extension).
+- The file is called `docker-compose.yml` (with .yml extension).
+- You save the file into a folder where you have read/write permissions.
+- You save the file into a folder that is on your machine.
+Continously snyced folders, such as OneDrive, should be avoided.

 Open a terminal and navigate into the **same folder** where you placed the `docker-compose.yml`.
 In the terminal run: